uktrade/streampq/README.md

 Stream results of multi-statement PostgreSQL queries from Python.
 Has these benefits over other Python PostgreSQL drivers:

-- Streams results from complex multi-statement queries even though SQL doesn't allow server-side cursors for such queries.
+- Streams results from complex multi-statement queries even though SQL doesn't allow server-side cursors for such queries - suitable for large amounts of results that don't fit in memory.

 - CTRL+C behaves as expected during queries - a `KeyboardInterrupt` is raised.